aditidalvi/emoji-interpreter/README.md

 # emoji-interpreter
-A interpreter which tells the meaning of emoji created sandbox
+A interpreter which tells the meaning of emoji created with CodeSandbox